 <aliasname> is a unique name that you choose for this key.
-Something like
+Something like "hostname-tomcat is the name

 "<hostname-tomcat>" might be appropriate, where <hostname-tomcat> is the name of the Metacat host.

 2) The Password-keytool will ask for a password.
 If writing to a pre-existing keystore, you must know the password.
 If you are creating a new keystore, the password you enter will become the keystore password.